ajoslin/age-of-python/README.md

 age-of-python:develop
 =====================

-### Running current version, and testing
+### How to run the current version

-* Right now, there is no main file, only test cases.
+* Right now, there is no main file.
+There are only test cases.
-* To test, download py.test with `pip install pytest` and run `py.test` in the `src` directory.
-Add your own test cases for your own functionality.
+* To test, you'll need to download py.test with `pip install pytest`
+* Then run `py.test -v` in the `src` directory.
+Add lots of your own test cases for your own functionality and make sure the tests work!
 * View logs for your tests in the `logs` folder.

 ### Development Instructions